juliozinid/juliozinid/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on IT analyst
+- 🔭 I’m currently working on Full-Stack Web Developer
 - 🌱 I’m currently learning HTML, CSS, JS and Python
 - 📫 How to reach me: contato@juliodiniz.dev